EPFL-VILAB/2026-Spring-CS503-Visual-Intelligence-Homework/README.md

 For **environment setup, training commands, and cluster (SCITAS/IZAR) usage** related to `nanoGPT`, `nanoMaskGIT`, and `nano4M`, please see the detailed instructions in [`NanoFM_Homeworks/README.md`](/NanoFM_Homeworks/README.md).

 Please submit all materials via the course Moodle page.
-Submission links will be released approximately two weeks before each homework deadline.
+Submission links will be released at the latest two weeks before each homework deadline.